2007–08 Stanford Cardinal men's basketball team: Previous season

 The Cardinal started the season winning eight of their first ten games.
 After a small stumble against #7 Arizona and in-state rival California, the Cardinal followed it up with seven straight wins, four of which against ranked teams.
 Following those four wins against ranked teams, they began the next week in the top 25 for the first time under Trent Johnson.
-While being ranked, Stanford would lose three of their next four and fall out of the top 25 and ended the regular season going 3-3 in the final six games.
+While being ranked, Stanford would lose three of their next four and fall out of the top 25 and ended the regular season going 3–3 in the final six games.

 Stanford would finish conference play in sixth place and would play third seed USC in the Pac-10 Conference tournament.
-The Cardinal lost in over time 79–83.
+The Cardinal lost in overtime 83–79.
 They would gain an at-large bid to the 2007 NCAA tournament placed in the South Region as the #11 seed and would play #6 seed Louisville.
 The Cardinals beat the Cardinal 78–58 ending the Cardinal season at 18–13 overall and 10–8 in conference play.